ucb-bar/Baremetal-NN/docs/Tensor-Creation.md

 ## Factory Functions

 A *factory function* is a function that produces a new tensor.
 There are many factory functions available, which differ in the way they initialize a new tensor before returning it.
-All factory functions adhere to the following general “schema”:
+All factory functions adhere to the following general "schema”:

 ```c
 Tensor *NN_<function-name>(<ndim>, <shape>, <datatype>, <tensor-options>)